pangeo-data/scikit-downscale/docs/roadmap.rst

 1. `pointwise_models`: a collection of linear models that are intended to be applied point-by-point.
 These may be sklearn Pipelines or custom sklearn-like models (e.g. BCSDTemperature).
+2. `spatial_models`: a collection of spatial models where the models have spatial dependence.
 2. `global_models`: (not implemented) concept space for deep learning-based models.
 3. `metrics`: (not implemented) concept space for a benchmarking suite